Animal Medical of New City Is A ‘Gold’ standard Feline Friendly practice.

 In 2018, Animal Medical was designated an official Gold Feline Friendly practice by the American Association of Feline Practitioners.
 The hospital is only one of two veterinary practices in all of Rockland County to be honored in such a way

-Animal Medical to Acheive 20 Different Feline-Friendly Goals
+Met 20 Different Feline-Friendly Goals To Qualify

-In order to achieve this esteemed designation, AMNC must meet 20 treatment, handling and housing protocols when caring for cats as well as complete more than 18 hours of continuing education on feline veterinary medicine, feline behavior, and ways to reduce feline anxiety.
+In order to achieve this esteemed designation, Animal Medical of New City met 20 feline treatment, handling, and housing protocols.
+Then, the entire support staff completed 18 hours of continuing education on feline veterinary medicine, feline behavior, and ways to reduce feline anxiety.

 What To Expect From A Feline Gold Practice

 Team members have undergone 18 hours of continuing education to learn how to move, handle, and talk around felines in order to keep them calm

 Cat Advocate Always On Hand